May 5, 2011

 These achievements only tell part of the story.

 Najafi came to college seeking to challenge and expand his worldview.
 As the son of Muslim refugees from Afghanistan, he was struggling with questions about his identity, faith and family, and how to move beyond feeling like an outsider.

 "Emory gave me the space to be me, and to come out of my shell to help others," he says.

 His own experiences have led him to be passionate about social justice, and an unwavering advocate for greater intercultural and interfaith understanding.
 "I've really sought to create opportunities where none existed, to empower the disempowered, and to transform and heal the wounds caused by intolerance, homophobia, hate, prejudice, discrimination and ignorance," he says.

 One of his nominators noted that throughout his college career, Najafi "has taken leadership where there is no pre-made path, no position to be elected to, or ready-made audience ready to cheer him on."

-This leadership has included establishing an organization to reduce the stigma about mental health, forming the Queer Students of Faith Group and founding a Quran/Bible study group for Christians and Muslims.
+This leadership has included establishing an organization to reduce the stigma about mental health and founding a Quran/Bible study group for Christians and Muslims.

 Najafi also organized the monthly Cafe Unity, a popular event for creative performances on campus, and co-founded Sacred Artistry to provide an outlet for the Emory community to explore how spirituality and art give meaning to life.
 He served as a member of the Inter-religious Council and co-founded the Emory Meditation Student Group to explore practices from different traditions.
 He volunteered regularly at the International Community School and Refugee Family Services in Atlanta, serving as a tutor, interpreter and community resource.